 Sleeping bags are a pain to clean; they’re delicate, especially down-filled models, and they take forever to dry out.
 You need to properly fluff them to get any warmth out of them too, so it’s best to wash them as little as possible.
 A sleeping bag liner will help keep it clean, but it would be better to get yourself clean before climbing inside.
 Using a camp shower before you hit the hay will help your undoubtedly expensive sleeping bag last a lot longer.
 You’ll feel much better taking a shower before bed too, which can help you get to sleep faster and have a more restful night.

 Different Types of Camping Showers

-Camp showers come in a variety of types and you have to find the type that best fits your camping style.
+Camp showers come in various types, and you have to find the type that best fits your camping style.
 Some require extra accessories like propane tanks, while others are built for off-the-grid use and are little more than a plastic bag you can hang in a tree.
 Each type has its pros and cons, so think about things like how much water pressure you like, how warm of water you’re hoping for, and how much space you have for packing an outdoor shower kit.

-There are essentially 4 approaches you can choose from to provide your camping shower with water, in some cases the water will be heated by the shower kit, and in some you’ll have to do so yourself before making it available to the shower via from a reservoir of your choice.
+There are essentially 4 approaches you can choose from to provide your camping shower with water.
+In some cases, the water will be heated by the shower kit, and in some, you’ll have to do so yourself before making it available to the shower via a reservoir of your choice.
 Below, we look at portable camping showers that use one of the following approaches: